laojiu/yii2-hejiang-storage/readme.md

 ## Usage

-Add this lines of code to your Yii application config:
+1. Firstly, add this lines of code to your Yii application config:

 ```php
 'components' => [